Palau: Oceania Odyssey (trip)

 This morning after breakfast our guide meets us in the lobby of the hotel for an orientation to the week’s activities.
 We begin with a gentle day of cultural touring on the volcanic island of Babeldoab, with its jungle-draped hills and evocative WWII archeology.
 We drive to a number of wonderful sites, walk to a spectacular waterfall, and stop in an ancient village to see a traditional bai, or men’s meeting house.

-After enjoying a traditional lunch of local foods served in hand woven baskets, we visit the Ngardmau Waterfalls.
-This hike takes us across open savannahs, canopy covered jungle, clear water rock pools, and a gorgeous tropical river culminating in a 70 ft. vertical drop at the falls.
+After enjoying a customary lunch of local foods served in hand woven baskets, we visit Ngardmau Waterfalls.
+This hike takes us across open savannahs, canopy covered jungle, clear water rock pools, and a gorgeous tropical river culminating in a 70- foot vertical drop at the falls.

-When we return to our hotel, we choose to relax by the pool or explore the white sand beach at our doorstep.
+When we return to our hotel, we may choose to relax by the pool or explore the white-sand beach at our doorstep.
 Dinner tonight will be at the hotel, as we get ready for our island paddling and snorkeling adventures.

 Palau Pacific Resort, Koror